-Before we understand stock market let’s see what a stock means.
+Before we understand the stock market let’s see what a stock means.
 A stock is a share of ownership in a company.
-So a Stock market also known as the equity market is a place where purchase and sale of securities takes pace either through exchanges or over-the-counter.
+So a Stock market also known as the equity market is a place where purchase and sale of securities take place either through exchanges or over-the-counter.
 The price of these securities is determined by the supply and demand forces in the market.
-Stock market forms a very important constituent of the capital market.
-It provides a common platform for the investors and corporations – the investors get a part of ownership in the company and make money through the dividends and can sell the stocks at a premium called capital gain, on the other hand the companies get access to the capital required to run the business.
+The stock market forms a very important constituent of the capital market.
+It provides a common platform for the investors and corporations – the investors get a part of ownership in the company and make money through the dividends and can sell the stocks at a premium called capital gain, on the other hand, the companies get access to the capital required to run the business.
 Stocks are mainly traded through exchanges.
-Today, majority of the stock market trades are executed electronically, and the stocks are not available in physical form but electronically.
+Today, the majority of the stock market trades are executed electronically, and the stocks are not available in physical form but electronically.
 This market is monitored by a market regulator, who design a framework and lay down certain rules and policies within which this market operates.

 The stock market has been divided broadly into two:

 - Primary market: This is where the companies, governments, and other incorporated bodies raise capital.
 These are new issues sold for the first time and known as initial public offering.

 - Secondary market: Here investors sell their securities to other investors for cash, which helps in maintaining the liquidity of the market.